sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 * Search of **quantum-inspired solutions** that can be implemented on classical computers.
 * Provide **interpretability of the predicted results**.
 * Capacity to include **many variables in few qubits**.
-* **Quantum advantage** taking into account the simplicity of the quantum classifiers and their results comparing to classical models.
+* **Quantum advantage** taking into account the simplicity of the quantum classifiers and their results compared to classical models.

 ## 1. Genetic Quantum Feature Maps